If you’re looking for the most adventure-packed and thrilling 3-week Vietnam itinerary, you’ve come to the right place!

-I saw so many beautiful fish, plants and coral patches.
+I saw so many beautiful fish, plants, and coral patches.
 It was absolutely beautiful.

 I filmed the first dive with a cheap knock-off GoPro that I had received as a company gift once.
 Unfortunately, the supposedly waterproof casing wasn’t so waterproof after all.
 After about 4 minutes of filming, my camera died and never turned on again.
 Ah well, that only gave me more time to focus on the beautiful things that were right in front of me!

 The second dive was great as well, just like the rest of the excursion.
 After a nice lunch on the main Cham Island, we were taken back to the mainland and dropped off at our hotel.
-The crew of the Hoi An Diving Center was brilliant, and both my girlfriend and I really enjoyed our day.
+The crew of the Hoi An Diving Center was brilliant, and both Rachel and I really enjoyed our day.

 Day 8-9: Hue and the Hai Van Pass